SarahLeweke/rkhs-splines/README.md

 | `visualize_splineMatrix` | if true, a visualization of the used spline matrix is plotted|

-The model parameter, such as the radii of the shells and their conductivity as well as the positions of the measurement points are collected in `solution/deviceFile.mat` separated by the MEG and EEG application.
+The model parameters, such as the radii of the shells and their conductivity as well as the positions of the measurement points, are collected in `solution/deviceFile.mat` separated by the MEG and EEG application.
-Therein, the particular quantities as well as  their units is stored.
+Therein, the particular quantities as well as  their units are stored.
 In the case of the EEG problem, the used coefficients β<sub>n</sub><sup>(L)</sup> can be found in `device.EEG`.
 Note that these coefficients depend on the conductivites and the radii of the model.
 If these parameters change, the coefficients  β<sub>n</sub><sup>(L)</sup>  must be recalculated according to [Sec.
 4 [7]](#7).

 ## Parallel Computing

-For running the quasi-Monte-Carlo integration in parallel, chosse `data_generatingCase = 2splines_avoidIC` and set the number of integration points in  `num_integration_point` in line 47 in `generate_splineData.m` according to the desired accuracy then uncommend line 217-218.
+For running the quasi-Monte-Carlo integration in parallel, choose `data_generatingCase = 2splines_avoidIC` and set the number of integration points in  `num_integration_point` in line 47 in `generate_splineData.m` according to the desired accuracy, then uncomment line 217-218.
-Set additionally `parallel_computing = true` in the function argument validation of `integragte_quasiMonteCarlo_ball_scalarMEG.m`.
+Additionally, set `parallel_computing = true` in the function argument validation of `integragte_quasiMonteCarlo_ball_scalarMEG.m`.
-For acceptable accuracy within our synthetic test cases, we need 4.5e6 integration points.
+For acceptable accuracy within our synthetic test cases, we required 4.5e6 integration points.
 The precalculated spline matrices can be found in `/solution` depending on the nodal width *h*.

 ## Reproducibility

 ### Approximation Splines
 The used sequences for generating the splines are coded in line 50-69 of `spline_MEEG`.
-Eventhough we have tested serveral nodal width *h* within our numerical tests, the best results were achieved with *h*=0.85.
+Even though we have tested several nodal widths *h* within our numerical tests, the best results were achieved with *h*=0.85.
-This is also the default value of the nodal with in the code.
+This is also the default value of the nodal width in the code.
 The used regularization parameter for the MEG synthetic spline test cases are stated in Table 1 and for the EEG synthetic spline test case in Table 2 of [[4]](#4).
 The numerical results of [[4]](#4) are entirely produced with this code.

 ### Synthetic Data
 All used parameters are stated in the paper [[4]](#4) as well as coded in `generate_splineData.m` for reproducing the non-noisy data.
 Since no fixed seed was used for noising the data, the used data sets are stored in the folder `data` depending on the test case and the noise level.
-If a particular data set should be loaded, uncomment in `spline_MEEG` the line 123-124.
+If a particular data set should be loaded, uncomment the lines 123-124 in `spline_MEEG`.
 Insert the precise path in line 123.
 For the calculation of the corresponding exact solution, it is necessary to state `data_generatingCase` and `prob_case` according to the used data set.

 ### Real Data
 The used real data sets can be found in the folder `data`.
-Note that `data_real_scalarMEG` `data_real_vectorMEG` consists of exactly the same data.
+Note that `data_real_scalarMEG` and `data_real_vectorMEG` consists of exactly the same data.
 There are two data files required due to the structure of the implementation.

 ## References